DaviGuanabara/loyalWingmen/loyalwingmen/modules/environments/pid_tunning/description.markdown

 - **Variable Naming**: Ensure variable names are descriptive.
 Short variable names can be hard to understand out of context.
 Consider more descriptive names.
 - **State Initialization**: Ensure that the drone's initial state (position, velocity, etc.) is consistently initialized at the beginning of each episode.
 This consistency is crucial for the RL agent to learn effectively.
 - **Reward Engineering**: Monitor the agent's performance and be prepared to adjust the rewards if necessary.

+It was chosen 100.000 to be the maxium gain of the pid coefficients.